markedjs/marked/docs/USING_PRO.md

 <!-- TODO: Remove this after next major version -->

 🚨 Marked v13 changed the renderer to accept tokens.
-To opt in to these new renderer functions add `useNewRenderer: true` to the extension. see https://github.com/markedjs/marked/releases/tag/v13.0.0 for an example 🚨
+To opt in to these new renderer functions add `useNewRenderer: true` to the extension.
+See [the v13 release notes](https://github.com/markedjs/marked/releases/tag/v13.0.0) for an example 🚨

 The renderer defines the HTML output of a given token.
 If you supply a `renderer` in the options object passed to `marked.use()`, any functions in the object will override the default handling of that token type.